What Is Tinnitus?

 Variable Impact

-While many people live well with tinnitus, 10-20% of those affected have significant impairment of quality of life.
+While many people live well with tinnitus, 10-20% of those affected have significantly impaired quality of life.

 Epidemiology

 Tinnitus is extremely prevalent.
-It is estimated that 10-15% of the adult population experiences some degree of tinnitus.
-Its prevalence increases with age, paralleling age-related hearing loss.
+An estimated 10-15% of the adult population experiences some degree of tinnitus.
+Prevalence increases with age, paralleling age-related hearing loss.
 However, tinnitus can affect any age group, including children.

-Risk factors include noise exposure (occupational or recreational), hearing loss of any cause, advanced age, ototoxic medications (aminoglycosides, cisplatin, NSAIDs in high doses, loop diuretics), Ménière's disease, otosclerosis, and traumatic brain injury.
+Risk factors include noise exposure (occupational or recreational), hearing loss of any cause, advanced age, ototoxic medications (aminoglycosides, cisplatin, high-dose NSAIDs, loop diuretics), Ménière's disease, otosclerosis, and traumatic brain injury.

 Pathophysiology